RomeshPanditha/houseMate/README.txt

 (more information about this process found at http://app.phonegap.com/)

 NOTE: In the phonegap application you can quad tap on the app to refresh, simulating application close and re-open.

+Login Information:
+ For ease of testing, we've included some pre-existing user accounts and houses.
+ Login details are as follows:
+  - Username: Sally
+  - Password: Pokemon123

+  - Username: Billy
+  - Password: billy45

+  - Username: Toby
+  - Password: Pokemon123

+  They are all assigned to the same house, and can interact with each-other accordingly.